Shelly855/connect4-terminal/README.md

 ## GitHub Version (Optional)

 [View this folder on GitHub](https://github.com/Shelly855/connect-4-terminal)
-> **Note:** This link is optional and not required for marking.
-The GitHub version may be updated after submission.
+> **Note:** This GitHub link is optional and not required for marking.
+The repository may be updated after submission.